-Retail leasing opportunities are available now and a copy of the Leasing Information Memorandum is available to download here.
+Retail leasing opportunities are available now and a copy of the Leasing Information Memorandum is available on request.
 Enquire about retail leasing.

-Economic and Business Profile for Woodend & Pegasus and the Wider Waimakariri District
+Economic and Business Profile for Woodend & Pegasus and the Wider Waimakariri District (pdf)

 Enquire about retail leasing opportunities now